ckwalsh/signedsource/packages/lib/README.md

 # @ckwalsh/signedsource

+Library to sign and verify generated code, based on Meta's signedsource package.

 This library can be used to sign generated code and detect if that code has been accidentally modified.

 It supports two signature modes, one that signs an entire file, another that allows some sections to support manual modifications.

 This signature scheme is NOT cryptographically secure, nor is it intended to be.
 It merely provides some signal that a file may have had accidental modifications.

 ## Installation